Rohit-Gupta-126/Quiz-App/README.md

 ## Deployment

-This application is deployed on [Vercel/Netlify].
-You can view the live version at [your-deployment-url].
+This application is deployed on [Vercel].
+You can view the live version at [https://quiz-app-rohit-gupta.vercel.app/].